fonbnk/docs/liquidity-bridge.md

 - depositPaymentChannel: string (required) - The payment channel to deposit from (see PaymentChannel)
 - depositCurrencyType: string (required) - The currency to deposit (see CurrencyType)
 - depositCurrencyCode: string (required) - The currency to deposit (e.g., "NGN", "KES", "CELO_CUSD", "TRON_USDT")
+- payoutPaymentChannel: string (required) - The payment channel to payout to (see PaymentChannel)
 - payoutCurrencyType: string (required) - The currency to payout (see CurrencyType)
 - payoutCurrencyCode: string (required) - The currency to payout (e.g., "NGN", "KES", "CELO_CUSD", "TRON_USDT")